 English is not your mother tongue and it makes you feel overwhelmed in grad school?
 You need to read & write in English, but feel insecure about it?
 Reading seems to take ages and you are dreading the time when you have to start writing up your results… But don’t despair!
 Follow these 10 tips and develop your English writing skills “on the side”, as you go about your everyday research work.
 Continue reading

-How to write a whole research paper in a week
+How to write up a whole research paper in a week

 Writing up a full research article in a single week?
 Maybe you think that’s impossible.
 Yet I have done it repeatedly, and so have students in my courses.
 This is an exceptionally joyful (even if demanding) experience: being so productive just feels great!
 You are not wasting any time, and a paper produced in one go is typically coherent and nice to read.
 Even if you are a slow writer, you can write a whole paper in a single week — if you follow my strategy.
 Read below about what you need to prepare and how to approach this project.
 Continue reading